-Bullying and toxic environment at Birmingham hospital trust - report
+Bullying and toxic culture at NHS trust, report finds

 - Published

-A review has found repeated reports of a bullying and toxic environment at one of England's largest NHS trusts.
+Repeated cases of bullying and a toxic environment at one of England's largest NHS trusts has been found in a review.

-The Bewick report was ordered after the BBC heard from staff at University Hospitals Birmingham saying a climate of fear had put patients at risk.
+The Bewick report was ordered after a BBC Newsnight investigation heard from staff at University Hospitals Birmingham saying a climate of fear had put patients at risk.

-Its first phase raises concerns around clinical safety, management culture and a reluctance to accept criticism.
+It cites anger senior staff did not attend the funeral of Vaish Kumar, a junior doctor who killed herself.

-The West Midlands NHS Trust said it fully accepted the report's recommendations.
+The West Midlands trust said it fully accepted the report's recommendations.

-The trust is among the largest in the UK and is responsible for Queen Elizabeth (QE), Heartlands, Good Hope and Solihull hospitals.
+The trust is responsible for Queen Elizabeth (QE), Heartlands, Good Hope and Solihull hospitals.

-A first phase of the rapid review, headed by independent consultants IQ4U and led by Prof Mike Bewick, was published at 11:30 BST on Tuesday.
+A first phase of the rapid review, headed by independent consultants IQ4U and led by Prof Mike Bewick, was published at 11:30 BST.

+It is one of three major reviews into the trust, commissioned following a series of reports by Newsnight and BBC West Midlands.

+Prof Bewick's report examines the case of Dr Kumar, 35, a junior doctor at the QE Hospital who left a suicide note blaming her death entirely on the place where she worked.

 - Several areas where clinical safety concerns exist and levels of staffing, particularly in nursing at Good Hope Hospital